Immersive audio system for democratic placemaking

 The concept we decided to push forward builds on one of the strongest insight we gathered during the research phase: Oral narration is the most widely shared creation skill and could be the basis of a more democratic placemaking process, if organised properly.

-Using the spatial audio and augmented-reality (AR) capabilities of most smartphones, Stethoscope allows just that by providing a way to organise audio content in a spatial and intuitive way.
+Using the spatial audio and augmented-reality (AR) capabilities of most smartphones, Stethoscope allows exactly that, by providing a way to organise audio content in a spatial and intuitive way.
 It combines a physical representation of a development project (e.g architectural scale model or map) with a digital app that focuses on sound rather than visual augmentation.

 The augmented-reality capability of the phone is used here mainly to allow it to know its positon in space as the user moves it around the model.
 Using that information, the App can record and playback specific sounds in specific areas of the map and blend them as the phone is being moved in Space.